 configured with the same OVA and patch as your primary system.
 If the versions

-of your primary and high-availability systems do not match, you will be
+of your primary and high-availability systems do not match, you are instructed

 The HA system